FBAR and U.S. Tax Reporting: Compliance Requirements for Foreign Assets

 Unraveling Foreign Asset and Income Reporting Obligations, Navigating Available Voluntary Disclosure Programs

-This CLE/CPE webinar will provide counsel and tax advisers with the tools necessary to navigate the rules regarding FBAR and available programs and planning methods in reporting offshore assets, as well as assisting clients with developing programs that provide workable solutions.
+This CLE/CPE course will provide counsel and tax advisers with the tools necessary to navigate the rules regarding FBAR and available programs and planning methods in reporting offshore assets and assisting clients with developing programs that provide workable solutions.

 - Delinquent information return program